 The Google Pixel 3 and Pixel 3 XL are arguably among the best Android phones to date.
-They feature top-tier specs, stock Android software, and — of course — all the artificial intelligence Google can pack in.
+They feature top-tier specs, uncluttered Android software, and all the artificial intelligence Google can pack in.
 But these devices aren’t perfect.
 Since the launch of the Google Pixel 3 and 3 XL, a few issues have cropped up — ones you may be experiencing.

-In case you have run into any Pixel 3 problems, we’ve put together this guide to identify and deal with the issues.
-Here’s everything you need to know about the Pixel 3 line’s issues, and how to fix them.
+If you have run into any Pixel 3 problems, we’ve put together this guide to identify and deal with the issues.
+Here’s everything you need to know about Pixel 3 problems, and how to fix them.